braboj/tutorial-git/git_tutorial.md

 command that the changes are recorded in your repo.
 You’ll need to use git add each time you update a file.

+- Check your commit history in GitHub with https://github.com/<user>/<repository>/commits

+- Browse repositories in BitBucket with https://bitbucket.org/repo/all

 ## Git Hosting
 ___________________________________________________________________________________________________